or-elias/pyDependabot/README.md

 # pyDependabot
-The unofficial but well maintained python library to interact with github's Depedabot api.
+The unofficial but well maintained python library to interact with github's Depedabot api